splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 Once you have new aggregated metrics created by aggregation rules, you can drop the raw unaggregated data for ``http.server.duration``.

-Use case for metrics pipeline management
+Scenario for metrics pipeline management
 ==================================================

-See the following use case for metrics pipeline management:
+See the following scenario for metrics pipeline management:

 * :ref:`aggregate-drop-use-case`